 The Citadel is one of the Organ's better known climbing spots.
-It is home to several well established routes, and a wonderful secluded setting.
-Dennis Jackson's guide only highlights the best climbs on this formation and there is still lots of room for exploration.
+It is home to several well established routes in a wonderful secluded setting.
+Dennis Jackson's guide only highlights the best climbs on this formation.
+There is still lots of room for exploration.

-From the Topp Hut continue along the 4x4 rd until it forks.
+From the Topp Hut continue along the 4x4 road until it forks.
 Take the left fork which ends abruptly at an old mine.
 The trail into Rabbit Ears Canyon starts behind the tailings from this mine and is easy to find and follow up to the base of Rabbit Ear Canyon.
-At the base of Rabbit Ear Canyon, the Lambda Wall is directly to your left and the Citadel is straight ahead.
-Follow up the canyon over more difficult terrain.
-There is a fork in the canyon a short ways up.
-Following the right fork/bushwhacking takes you to the Finger Zinger area, and the western face of the Citadel.
-For the NE face, continue up the canyon and up onto a boulder field with excellent views of the Rabbit Ear Massif.
-From here, bushwhack up to the cliff directly.
-The approach trails are mostly non-existent, but some faint tracks can be found. the best thing to do is to locate your climbs from the canyon, and then determine the best approach.
+At the base of Rabbit Ear Canyon, the Lambda Wall is set back to your left and Rabbit Ears Slabs are on the right.
+The Citadel is the steeper formation ahead on the right.
+Follow up the canyon over some more difficult terrain.

 Browse More Classics in The Citadel